-- Experienced warehouse workers pick, pack, and ship your orders from the products that you have already paid for, which are stored at the warehouse.
+- Experienced warehouse workers pick, pack, and ship your orders from the stock you have already paid for, which is stored at the warehouse.

 Benefits of third-party logistics

-There are several benefits of this operational model.
+There are several benefits of the traditional 3PL model.

 - Lower cost of goods sold.
-When you purchase products upfront, you will pay the wholesale price.
-The more you buy, the lower your costs and the higher your profit margins.
+When you purchase products up front, you pay the wholesale price.
+The more you buy, the lower your cost per item and the higher your profit margins.

 - Greater flexibility in product sourcing.
-When you use an eCommerce fulfillment business model, you can more easily source products from more than one manufacturer.
-All your items will be stored in the same warehouse, so orders that include products from multiple suppliers can ship in the same box.
-This saves on shipping costs.
+When you use an eCommerce fulfillment business model, you can source products from more than one manufacturer and design your own custom goods.
+Orders that include products from multiple suppliers can ship in the same box, saving on shipping costs and improving customer experience.

 - More control over your logistics operations.
-You get to choose an order fulfillment partner that provides the services your customers expect.
+You choose an order fulfillment partner that provides the level of service your customers expect.

 - Faster order fulfillment.
-You can pick a third-party logistics service with warehouse locations that will get your orders delivered quickly.
+You can pick a third-party logistics service with warehouse locations to deliver your orders quickly.

-- Easier returns processing.
-The 3rd-party logistics warehouse that shipped your products can provide customer service and seamlessly process any returns.
-This improves customer satisfaction and lets you put products back into inventory quickly.
+Easier returns processing.
+The third-party logistics warehouse that shipped your products can provide customer service and seamlessly process returns, improving customer satisfaction and letting you put products back into inventory quickly.

 What is drop shipping?

-Drop shipping requires little or no upfront capital investment.
-It can be a great way to jumpstart a new venture on a shoestring.
-Some eCommerce entrepreneurs use drop shipping to launch their businesses, then switch to traditional order fulfillment once they understand their markets.
-The downside of this model is that you’ll pay a higher wholesale price for your products, so the profit margins are smaller.
+Drop shipping is an eCommerce business model where you list SKUs for sale online but only purchase inventory after a customer makes a purchase.
+The drop ship business model requires little or no upfront capital investment, so it can be a great way to jumpstart a new venture on a shoestring.
+The downside of this model is that you’ll pay a higher wholesale price for your products, so your profit margins are smaller.

 Here’s the structure of a drop shipping supply chain:

-- You don’t own or control the inventory you sell.
-You contract with a manufacturer to do drop shipping.
+- You don’t own or control the inventory you sell, instead contracting with drop shipping manufacturers or distributors.

-- Then you place items for sale in your eCommerce shop.
+- You place the items for sale in your eCommerce shop.

-- You relay those orders to the manufacturer.
-At this point, you pay the manufacturer.
-You pay only for the products your customers order.
+- You relay orders to the drop shipping supplier and pay for the products your customers order.

-- The manufacturer ships items directly to your customers.
+- The supplier ships items directly to your customers.